Xmaster6y/ML-Engineer/Project_2/README.md

 # Project 2

 Realize the cleaning and exploration of a dataset with the goal to develop a health application.
+The proof-of-concept and analyses are based on a food dataset.

 ## Deliverables